How to Spend CME Money

 Are there ways to make this better?
 Sure.
 But a low CME allowance means clinicians have to make some sacrifices when it comes to their continuing medical education.

-For example, some conferences have become almost out of reach financially for many clinicians’ CME allowance.
-Attending a single out-of-state conference – an endeavor that is certainly worth it, but probably will not earn you all of your state-required CME hours – can blow this budget clear out of the water.
+For example, some CME conferences may be over the budget of many clinicians’ CME allowance.
+Attending a single out-of-state conference, an endeavor that is certainly worthwhile, can blow this budget clear out of the water.

-If you want to attend two conferences or bring your family?
+And if you want to attend two destination CME meetings or bring your family?
 Forget it.
 Your spouse and kids better have their own CME fund.

 One Way to Fix the CME Allowance